-- Benchmarking assumptions: We challenged key assumptions applied (discount rate, inflation rate, and mortality rate) with the support of our own actuarial specialists, including a comparison of key assumptions against external market data; - Assessing base data: We have confirmed the data used in the current year valuation is consistent with that prepared at the triennial valuation as at 31 March 2020.
-We used our actuarial specialists to challenge the methodology used to roll forward the results of the triennial valuation as at 5 April 2020 to 30 June 2023. - Assessing transparency: We considered the adequacy of the Group and Company's disclosures in respect of the sensitivity of the surplus to changes in key assumptions.
+- valuation of the defined benefit obligation has key assumptions against external market data; a high degree of estimation uncertainty, with • Assessing base data: We have confirmed the data a potential range of reasonable outcomes used in the current year valuation is consistent with greater than our materiality for the financial that prepared at the triennial valuation as at statements as a whole, and possibly many 31 March 2020.
+We used our actuarial specialists times that amount.
+The financial statements to challenge the methodology used to roll forward (Note 34) disclose the sensitivity estimated the results of the triennial valuation as at 5 April 2020 to 30 June 2023. - Assessing transparency: We considered the adequacy of the Group and Company's disclosures in respect of the sensitivity of the surplus to changes in key assumptions.